pmoranga/team-gource/README.md

 > Just for fun

-Renders visualization of changes accross all GIT from MOVE into a mp4 video.
+Renders visualization of changes accross multiple GIT repository into one mp4 video.

 # Original readme